ZOA-account/incident-reporting/InstallationGuide.md

 AnswerDropDown | CountryDropdown | | GB | United Kingdom | Royaume-Uni | | | المملكة المتحدة |  |
 AnswerDropDown | CountryDropdown | | IN | India | l'Inde | | | الهند |  |

+> Note: We suggest using the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) standard country codes, but whatever you choose make sure it matches the choice in the **App Admin Country** column.
+Fill only the translations for the languages you want to enable.
+The app is in English, and adding languages will involve translation work on your organisation's part

+9. [Create a SharePoint group (link to instruction)](https://docs.microsoft.com/en-us/sharepoint/customize-sharepoint-site-permissions#create-a-group) called **Incident Reporting Power Apps Users** in the Incident Reporting Admin team site context

+1. Create 2 new permission levels called **Power Apps Users (site permission)** and **Power Apps Users (list permission)** at Incident Reporting site level, with the permissions as described below

 > Note: The permission solution below gives the minimum required permissions for interacting with the Incident Database through PowerApps.
 It gives PowerApps users limited permissions to SharePoint, so they can access their incidents through the Incident Reporting app, but not through the SharePoint site/list

-9. [Create a SharePoint group (link to instruction)](https://docs.microsoft.com/en-us/sharepoint/customize-sharepoint-site-permissions#create-a-group) called **Incident Reporting Power Apps Users** in the Incident Reporting Admin team site context

-1. Create 2 new permission levels called **Power Apps Users (site permission)** and **Power Apps Users (list permission)** at Incident Reporting site level, with the permissions as described below here:

-### Permission levels
+#### Permission levels
 Permissions for *Power Apps Users (site permission)* | Permissions for *Power Apps Users (list permission)*
 --- | ---
 Open - Allow users to open a Web site, list, or folder in order to access items inside that container | Add Items - Add items to lists and add documents to document libraries